atcoun/ziogram/README.md

 `InputFile` is a tagged union supporting filesystem paths, in-memory buffers, `file_id`, and URLs.
 Files are transparently streamed as `multipart/form-data` — the same `sendPhoto` call works for all input types.

 ### Structured Error Handling
 All Telegram API errors map to typed `ZiogramError` variants.
-Rate limits, group migrations, decode failures, and HTTP errors each produce a `DetailedError` with a human-readable message and a link to the relevant Telegram docs page.
+Rate limits, group migrations, decode failures, and HTTP errors each produce a `errors.zig` with a human-readable message and a link to the relevant Telegram docs page.

 ---